-All students are required to maintain a quantitative and qualitative standard of academic progress to remain eligible for financial aid.
+All students are required to maintain quantitative and qualitative standard of academic progress to remain eligible for financial aid.
 A 2.0 GPA is required for graduation from Maria College.

-Attempted credits include transfer credit as well as credits earned in a Maria College associate degree program that have been applied to a bachelor degree program.
+Attempted credits will include credits earned from Maria College associate degree program that have been applied to a bachelor degree program.